ArkadioG/across-python/README.md

 Recorded episode will be available right after live in Facebook, and within few days will be available on [infoShare Academy Youtube channel](https://www.youtube.com/channel/UC5wCWXYVEXlQ8Fay9UcF7bw).

+ ## Postman
+ Postman API collection is available [here](https://documenter.getpostman.com/view/3092253/RzZ6L1jd), if you want to get that collection into your Postman app (so you can call backend with it), just click **Run in Postman** button.